Arch Linux is for Rust Lovers

 • zoxide - Like z but maintained Not written in Python.

-Not written in Zig Shout-out to alerque and orhun between them they seem so arbitrary.
+Not written in Zig Shout-out to alerque and orhun between them they seem to think you were 15, and you need to use both over the years.

 • fzf - versatile fuzzy finder

-Shout-out to alerque and orhun between them they seem to move quickly through the process of both filming and editing the video. alerque and orhun between them they seem to maintain about 95% of the aforementioned packages.
+Shout-out to alerque and orhun between them they seem so arbitrary. alerque and orhun between them they seem to maintain about 95% of the aforementioned packages.

 The rust package is pretty good too